fivetran/dbt_quickbooks_source/README.md

 ...
 vars:
   quickbooks_source:
-    using_bill:           false         #disable if you don't have bils in Quickbooks
-    using_bill_payment:   false         #disable if you don't have bill payments in Quickbooks
+    using_bill:           false         #disable if you don't have bils or bill payments in Quickbooks
     using_credit_memo:    false         #disable if you don't have credit memos in Quickbooks
     using_department:     false         #disable if you don't have departments in Quickbooks
     using_deposit:        false         #disable if you don't have deposits in Quickbooks